 5 Strategies to Tackle Daylight Savings

 • What kind of child do you have?
 Super sensitive or super flexible?
-If you're child is well rested and generally has great sleep habits, then tip #1 will probably be for you.
-If you have a really sensitive sleeper, then tip #2 or #4 might work best.
+If your child is well-rested and generally has great sleep habits, then strategy #1 will probably be for you.
+If you have a really sensitive sleeper, then strategy #2 or #4 might work best.

 • Is your child's room pitch black?
-Make sure you're checking the light in their room around 8am (the new 7am) to guarantee they think it's still night time if they wake up early!
+Make sure you're checking the light in their room around 8am (the new 7am) to guarantee that they think it's still nighttime if they wake up early!

 • It should not take days on end to adjust your child to the new time.
-Kids are very flexible and should only take 1-2 days to adjust to the new time.
+Kids are very flexible and it should only take 1-2 days for your little one to adjust to the new time.
 Lots of natural light in the morning will reset their circadian rhythms.

 • You may find that the days leading up to the time change, their body will adjust naturally and they will start sleeping in a bit as the days become shorter and nights become longer.
 In that case, you won't have to do anything!

-• If you already have a child that isn't sleeping well....
-I would consider working on that prior to the time change; otherwise, these tips will not be much help and the time change will wreak more havoc on their sleep as opposed to their well-rested counter parts.
+• If you already have a child that isn't sleeping well, I would consider working on that prior to the time change; otherwise, these tips will not be much help and the time change will wreak more havoc on their sleep.

 That's right.
 Nothing.
 That means you will set your clocks to the new time before you go to bed (don't forget your toddler's clock if you use one) and no one leaves their room before the "new" time.
 That may mean your child is awake in their room for a little bit in the morning so this strategy will work best for those kids who are sleep trained / have healthy sleep habits and are not currently testing you with early mornings.
 My son knows he doesn't leave his room before his clock turns green (or before we come get him up in the morning) and that's how it's been since we first sleep trained him.
 For the rest of the day, nap time and bedtime are at the "new" time and you're just going about the day like it never happened!
 Simple, right?
 That's why it's my favorite.
 But this strategy may not work for a younger infant or one that's really sensitive to changes.